How Gratitude Changes Your Brain and Mood

 CONCLUSION.

-Thankfulness isn't a feel good feeling it's a scientifically supported, life altering habit that rebuilds your brain, improves your mood, deepens your relationships, and creates long-term emotional resilience.
+Thankfulness is not a feel-good feeling.
+It is a scientifically supported, life altering habit that rebuilds your brain, improves your mood, deepens your relationships, and creates long-term emotional resilience.
 By consciously emphasizing the good, be it a hot cup of coffee, a loving friend, or a lesson from adversity, you condition your brain to lean into positivity over fear, lack, and negativity.

-The beauty is that it's accessible to anybody, anywhere, and can start right away.
-You don't have to have perfect conditions to be thankful you have to have a second of awareness and willingness to seek out what already is good.
-And as you do, you'll see that gratitude isn't just something that shifts your brain or your mood it changes your whole life, one grateful thought at a time.
+The beauty is that it is accessible to anybody, anywhere, and can start right away.
+You do not have to have perfect conditions to be thankful you have to have a second of awareness and willingness to seek out what is already good.
+As you do, you will see that gratitude is not just something that shifts your brain or your mood, it changes your whole life, one grateful thought at a time.

 Comments